javiesp/javi-blog-astro/src/data/blog/adding-new-post.md

 # frontmatter
 ---

-Here are some recommendations, tips & ticks for creating new posts in AstroPaper blog theme.
+Here are some recommendations, tips & ticks for creating new posts in NSC blog theme.

 <!-- [!code ++] -->
 ## Table of contents